Craigharrison79/MS2-Quiz-Game/README.md

 ## Strategy

 The idea for this web base game was to build a fun quiz game that all ages could play.
-To take the world flag's and see how much of you world the player knows.
+To take the world flags and see how much of your world the player knows.

 ## Goals

 #### The design of the game:

-As the designer of this game I wanted to build a simple and clean looking design.
-A user friendly interface than any player of any age could just start playing.
-As this is my first project in Javascript, I wanted to start to understand how javascript works without overwhelming myself with to much complex and detailed procedures.
-I want to provide a enjoyable and stimulating game that the player/players would want to play again and again.
+As the designer of this game, I wanted to build a simple and clean-looking design.
+A user-friendly interface that any player of any age could just start playing.
+As this is my first project in Javascript, I wanted to start to understand how javascript works without overwhelming myself with too many complex and detailed procedures.
+I want to provide an enjoyable and stimulating game that the player/players would want to play again and again.

 #### Design Goals:

- - A fun and easy to play game that all ages can play.
+ - A fun and easy to play the game that all ages can play.
- - To be able to education the players as they play the game.
+ - To be able to educate the players as they play the game.
- - To be able to play the game multipe times and still be challenged.
+ - To be able to play the game multiple times and still be challenged.
  - To have a player want to play again to better his/her score.
  - Build something I am proud of.
- - To understand and use affectively the knowledge for the course.
+ - To understand and use effectively the knowledge for the course.

 #### User:

 - First time player
-    - Easy to understand how to play the game and how to navigate throught the game.
+    - Easy to understand how to play the game and how to navigate throughout the game.
-    - Something that is fun and look good to  play.
+    - Something that is fun and looks good to  play.
-    - Something to challenge them without overwhelm them at the same time.
+    - Something to challenge them without overwhelming them at the same time.

 - Returning players
-    - To be challenge even after playing the game a few times.
+    - To challenge even after playing the game a few times.
     - I improve his/her scores on the leaderboard.
-    - To eductional themself to the country flags.
+    - To educational themself to the country flags.

 ## Scope